Mythikos/SteamMinge/README.md

-# ChatBomb
+# Steam Minge
-A steam chat bomb written in C# that utilizes Steamworks.NET to allow you to send tons of messages through the steam interface to a friend.
+The Steam Minge is a trolling application that utilizes the Steamworks.NET framework to mass send messages, mass send invites, and other annoying things!

 # Usage